NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2.md

 ## New Features

 * Projects that live in the same folder can now have different project.json files in that folder specific to each project.
-For each project, name the project.json file {ProjectName}.project.json and NuGet will properly reference and use that content for each project appropriately.
+For each project, name the project.json file {ProjectName}.project.json and NuGet will give preference to that configuration for each project appropriately.
 This supports a new feature  [1102](https://github.com/NuGet/Home/issues/1102)
-* NuGet.config now supports a globalPackagesFolder as a relative path - [1062](https://github.com/NuGet/Home/issues/1062)
+* NuGet.config now supports a globalPackagesFolder setting as a relative path - [1062](https://github.com/NuGet/Home/issues/1062)
-* Packages with dependency ranges specified in their nuspec can now have pre-release versions of those dependencies installed for a stable package version - [1304](https://github.com/NuGet/Home/issues/1304)

 ## Command-line updates